kmayerb/tcrdist2/docs/CompleteExample.rst

 Searchs for Motifs
 ******************

-Warning this set can take a long time!
+Warning this step can take a long time!
 Save or serialize results to disk.

 .. code-block:: python